pgml/bellbird-notes/README.md

 If you don't have NerdFonts install use `bbnotes --no-nerd-fonts`

+#### Keybinds

 You can find a list of all currently availabe keybinds [here](docs/keybindings.md)

+To change any of the keybinds edit keymap.json under `~/.config/bellbird-notes/keymaps.json` or via `:keymap`.

+A list of the default keybinds can be displayed with `:defaultkeymap`.

 ## Currently missing/planned features (no particular order)